benzAI-team/BenzAI/symmetries.md

 Regarding the mirror axis, the axis necessarily passes through the center of the benzenoid structure.
 Moreover, there exist two cases:
 * The axis passes through some carbon atoms and is parallel to some edges,
-* The axis does not pass through any carbon atoms and is perpendicular to some edges,
+* The axis does not pass through any carbon atoms and is perpendicular to some edges.

-For some benzenoids (e.g. the coronenoids), all these symmetries hold.

 In the following examples, the rotational center and/or the mirror axis to which each symmetry is related are depicted in red.